Macroeconomics and Financial MarketsResearch Cluster

 The work of the research cluster is geared towards political relevance The cluster's scientific advisory activity specifically targets national, European and international economic and development policy.

-The Macroeconomic Analysis and the World Economy research cluster consists of the research de-partment Macroeconomics and the focus departments for "Business Cycle Policy" and "Development and Security".
+The Macroeconomics and Financial Markets research cluster consists of the research de-partment Macroeconomics and the focus departments for "Business Cycle Policy" and "Development and Security".
 All departments have in common a quantitative empirical orientation using modern econometric methods.
 Depending on the content, the work is based on either microeconomic or macroeconomic approaches.

 The departments in this research cluster work in three thematic areas: